 This bill would create a "sales tax holiday" for energy efficient products that are purchased for noncommercial home or personal use, and that have a sales price of \$2,500 or less per product.
-For purposes of this exemption, an energy efficient product is any dishwasher, clothes washer, air conditioner, ceiling fan, incandescent or fluorescent light bulb, dehumidifier, programmable thermostat, or refrigerator, the energy efficiency of which has been designated by the United States Environmental Protection Agency and the United States Department of Energy as meeting or exceeding each such agency's energy saving efficiency requirements or that has been designated as meeting or exceeding such requirements under each such agency's Energy Star Program.
+For purposes of this exemption, an energy efficient product is any dishwasher, clothes washer, air conditioner, ceiling fan, compact fluorescent light bulb, dehumidifier, programmable thermostat, or refrigerator, the energy efficiency of which has been designated by the United States Environmental Protection Agency and the United States Department of Energy as meeting or exceeding each such agency's requirements under the Energy Star Program.